wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 1. Under Folder options, update the rootdir to the absolute path of the `init_ref/` directory.
 The other directory parameters can be left alone; they are overrides to the standard STOPGAP structure.

-1. Under File options, update the various lists.
+1. Under File options, update the lists.

     - `motl_name='allmotl_tomo1_obj1_1.star'`